Guides

 "Licensed and insured": what it should actually mean

 Almost everyone says it.
 Fewer can show it.
-In Florida, you want a carpenter who can hand you proof of liability insurance before any work begins, not after you ask twice.
-Insurance protects your home if something goes wrong on the job, which is the entire point.
-We provide our documentation up front, as a matter of course, because asking a stranger to do work in your home and trust them on their word alone isn't fair to you.
+In Florida, you want a carpenter who hands you proof of liability insurance before any work begins, not after you ask twice.
+Insurance protects your home if something goes wrong on the job.
+That's the entire point of it.
+We hand over documentation up front, every job, as a matter of course, because letting a stranger work in your home on his word alone isn't a fair position to put you in.

 Ask for it.
 A real professional will be glad you did.